 Cornell University establishes legal entities that operate as separate subsidiaries or stand-alone affiliates only if there are compelling legal and/or business reasons to justify creation of a separate corporation.
-Cornell University Board of Trustees approval is required.
-Please review Cornell University Policy 4.11 for details.
+Approval from the Cornell University Board of Trustees is required (Cornell University Policy 4.11).

-New programs that intend to conduct business in any foreign country will be subject to the host country’s legal statutes and regulations.
-Unless all business (including educational) functions are through a partner organization, country-specific laws classify “conducting business” as including, but not limited to: opening a bank account, employing local or expatriate staff, buying or leasing real estate, generating income, providing educational services, and operating on a long-term basis.
+New programs or projects that intend to conduct business in any foreign country will be subject to the host country’s legal statutes and regulations.
+Unless all business (including educational) functions are conducted through a partner organization, country-specific laws classify “conducting business” to include: opening a bank account, employing local or expatriate staff, buying or leasing real estate, generating income, providing educational services, and operating on a long-term basis.

 If local legal counsel or operational support is required for program activity start-up compliance or ongoing work, you will need to include these costs in your program’s budget.
 All requests to retain counsel must be made through Cornell’s Office of University Counsel at 607-255-5124.